Specification

 plain

 Single-line logfmt style.
-Suffixes stripped from keys.
+In the default readable style, formatting suffixes are stripped from keys.
 Secrets automatically redacted.

 code=ok result.hash=abc123 result.size=446.1KB trace.cost=2056msats trace.duration=1.28s